VilliDoug/odin-recipes/README.md

 Starting some basic CSS editing on the website for practice.

-Have to mindful of minor details that could cause problems in the future - i.e. missing specific values to be written in code for it to work.
+Have to be mindful of minor details that could cause problems in the future - i.e. missing specific values to be written in code for it to work.

 No need for tons of divs if class does what I need